Isospectrality of Margulis-Smilga spacetimes for irreducible representations of real split semisimple Lie groups: Preliminaries

-\begin{lemma} Let $\sG$ be as in Convention \ref{conv.0} and let $g\in\sG$ be a loxodromic element.
-Then the dimension of the unit eigenspace of $\tR_g$ is atleast $\dim \sV^0$.
-Moreover, the set of loxodromic elements $h\in\sG$ such that the dimension of the unit eigenspace of $\tR_h$ is exactly $\dim \sV^0$, is a non-empty open dense subset of $\sG$. \end{lemma} \begin{proof} We use Proposition \ref{prop.dang} and Lemma \ref{lem.eigen} to deduce that the unit eigenspace of $\tR_g$ for a loxodromic element $g$ is atleast $\dim \sV^0$.
+\begin{lemma} Suppose $\sG$ satisfy Hypothesis \ref{hyp.1} and let $g\in\sG$ be a loxodromic element.
+Then the dimension of the unit eigenspace of $\tR_g$ is at least $\dim \sV^0$.
+Moreover, the set of loxodromic elements $h\in\sG$ such that the dimension of the unit eigenspace of $\tR_h$ is exactly $\dim \sV^0$, is a non-empty open dense subset of $\sG$. \end{lemma} \begin{proof} We use Proposition \ref{prop.dang} and Lemma \ref{lem.eigen} to deduce that the unit eigenspace of $\tR_g$ for a loxodromic element $g$ is at least $\dim \sV^0$.